From 1st July 2016 onwards it is required to provide SAFT-PL files in XML format on request of the PL Tax authorities.

 SAF-T VAT solution for Poland, Lithuania and Norway

-This integrated SAP solution is developed together with a certified Global SAP Application Partner.
-The partner's core business is to develop SAP certified add-ons and many well-known multinationals companies have implemented it for the comparable submission of electronic data in Turkey.
+This integrated SAP solution is developed together with a Global SAP Application Partner.
+The partner's core business is to develop SAP add-ons and many well-known multinationals companies have implemented it.

 The SAF-T SAP add-on solution is now available for Poland, Lithuania and Norway.

 If all 3 countries are purchased all at once a package discount will apply.
 All inclusive means implementation, training and 1 year of free support and maintenance for bug-fixes & legal updates.